erkdgn/AppImage-Manager/README.md

 ## English

-**AppImage Installer** is a simple graphical tool to install, manage, edit, and remove AppImage applications on your Linux system.
+**AppImage Manager** is a simple graphical tool to install, manage, edit, and remove AppImage applications on your Linux system.
 It allows you to:

 - Add new AppImage applications with custom name and icon
 - List all installed applications